 It is commonly seen that women are more particular about hygiene habits.
-A talented employee with some really annoying hygiene habits may fall in the bad books of a female boss easily.
-So make sure your shoes don’t stink and your body does not give out a disgusting odour.
+A talented employee with some annoying hygiene habits may fall into the bad books of a female boss easily.
+So make sure your shoes don’t stink and your body does not give out a disgusting odor.

 11. Cultural cues:

 Pay attention to what your female boss is saying.
 If your high school teacher did not refrain from lambasting you for not replying directly or not paying attention, your female employer will be no different.
 So keep your ears picked!

 In any organization, using swear words or abusive language can surely land you in trouble.
 Women are more sensitive to such things.
 If you have a female boss, you need to be extra careful about what you say.
 Even when you are extremely angry or stressed out, do maintain your temper while speaking to your boss.

 A better idea would be to avoid a confrontation with your female boss when you are truly upset or stressed.
 This will help you prevent further tension in your professional life.

 13. Learn To Interact with Female Bosses For Career Progress: